jcruz0x/chargen/bookdata/md/ranger.md

-Though a ranger might make a living as a hunter, a guide, or a tracker, a ranger's true calling is to defend the outskirts of civilization fram lhe ravages of monsters and humanoid hordes that press in from the wild.
+Though a ranger might make a living as a hunter, a guide, or a tracker, a ranger's true calling is to defend the outskirts of civilization from lhe ravages of monsters and humanoid hordes that press in from the wild.
 In some places, rangers gather in secretive orders or join forces with druidic circles.